xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 * Install the correct versions of the libraries used by the project.

-Fastlane tools will look for useful information at `Appfile` file to deploy the lines such as **Apple ID** and **application Bundle Identifier**.
+Fastlane tools will look for useful information at `Appfile` file to deploy the lanes such as **Apple ID** and **application Bundle Identifier**.
 Code snippet below illustrates how `Appfile` could looks like:

 {% highlight ruby %}